pancelor/pancelor.github.io/templates/posts/ssk2k.md

 * Pico-8's framerate compensation
 * Calling `rnd()` during `_draw`

-It's a wonderful tale of many many small things interacting in non-obvious ways to produce an incredible result -- Mer and I agree that the only-sometimes glitched death screens are an unambiguous improvement to the game.
+It's a wonderful tale of many many small things interacting in non-obvious ways to produce an incredible result -- Mer and I agree that the only-sometimes-glitched death screens are an unambiguous improvement to the game we meant to make.
 Play our game [here](https://pancelor.itch.io/space-shark-killer-2000) if you like, and check out her [other games](https://mergrazzini.itch.io/)!

 </section>
 <%- include ("/_footer.ejs") %>